-I am a life scientist fond of image processing who fell in love with computer graphics.
+I am an engineer fond of microscopy images who fell in love with computer vision.
 I hold a MSc in Bioengineering and a PhD in Electrical Engineering, with a focus on spline and approximation theory for image analysis.

-Being a first-generation and female scientist, I deeply care about doing my part in making academia a more welcoming and inclusive environment.
+Being a first-generation and female scientist, I deeply care about doing my part in turning academia tino a more welcoming and inclusive environment.
 Towards this goal, I engage in public events in which I tell about some science that I find exciting or being a human in the scientific world.
-I am also a mathematics and science ambassador in elementary schools in my home country, Switzerland.
+I am also a mathematics and science ambassador in elementary schools in Switzerland.

-As much as I enjoy science, I need a good chunk of climbing and birds in my life to be my whole self.
+As much as I enjoy science, I need a good chunk of climbing and birds in my life to be my best self.

 Please note that this is my personal website and is not related to the institution I currently work in.
-As I enjoy the analog life more than the digital one, be aware that the content of this website might not be up to date.
+As I enjoy the analog life more than the digital one, the content of this website is likely not entirely up to date.

-My group develop mostly Python scripts and pipelines.
-I also sometimes write Java-based plug-ins for the open-source image analysis softwares ImageJ, Fiji and Icy.
+My research group at EMBL-EBI develop mostly Python scripts.
+In the past, I wrote Java-based plug-ins for the open-source image analysis softwares ImageJ, Fiji and Icy.

-I have often been told that I "code like a mathematician", which I doubt is meant as a compliment.
-I am not a software engineer, so please bear with me and don't hesitate to get in touch if you are struggling to use something I developed.
+I have often been told that I "code like a mathematician", which is not meant as a compliment.
+I am not a software engineer, so please bear with my code and don't hesitate to get in touch if you are struggling to use something I developed.

 I think and explain better when I doodle.
 Below are some illustrations of this tendency.